ahubi/CarND-Traffic-Sign-Classifier-Project/writeup.md

 | 3.63415469e-19					| Beware of ice/snow											|
 | 4.85972404e-31	      			| Speed limit (80km/h)					 				|
 | 2.33963319e-31				    | Traffic signals      							|
+The prediction can be considered as very solid.

 For the second image "Speed limit (30km/h)":